Fund Development Courses

 This training is for Executive Directors, Board Members, and any staff interested in increasing their skills and knowledge of nonprofit governance.
 Topic areas covered by this training will include: shared leadership and roles, financial oversight, Board recruitment strategies, strategies and agendas for effective board meetings and best practices for engaging board members in fundraising.

 Organizational Planning Courses

-Course Objective: Learn about a streamlined strategic thinking and planning process and walk away with greater clarity on mission, goals, opportunities, and specific actions and next steps to move forward.
+Course Objective: Participants will learn about a streamlined strategic thinking and planning process and walk away with greater clarity on mission, goals, opportunities, and specific next steps to move forward.